BreakingBytes/breakingbytes.github.io/content/iterative-project-planning-in-research-and-development.md

 Title: Iterative Project Planning in Research and Development
 Date: 2017-06-16 13:04:39
 Category: Productivity
-Tags: agile, kanban, scrum, development, research, time-management, project-managment, project-planning
+Tags: agile, kanban, scrum, development, research, time-management, project-management, project-planning
 Authors: Mark Mikofski
 Summary: Iterative planning is a a successful strategy for research and development.